 It charges customers no additional transaction, currency conversion, or processing fees.

 You can use Amazon Pay to optimize the payment process and give customers a familiar and trustworthy option.
 You will, however, need to utilize your coding skills to use them to their fullest.

 Amazon Pay includes dedicated solutions for small, medium, and enterprise businesses.
 Thus, regardless of the size of your business, you can be assured of precise support and a flexible payment system.

 2Checkout is another all-in-one platform that aims to maximize revenue and facilitate global sales for everyone from startups to Fortune 500 companies.
 It focuses mainly on international transactions and offers a solution for everything from subscription billing and global payments to global tax and even risk management.

 Each of them covers a different part of e-commerce.
-You will find all three of them displayed in a modular interface that is easy to handle and readily adapted to your business.
+All three of them are displayed in a modular interface that is easy to handle and readily adapted to your business.

 In terms of pricing, 2Checkout is quite similar to PayPal.
 However, it does charge lower fees for international transfers.

-After reading this article, you can clearly see that there’s no shortage of excellent PayPal alternatives, whether you require a full-scale e-commerce solution or simple payment processing for your website.
+After reading this article, you can see that there’s no shortage of excellent PayPal alternatives, whether you require a full-scale e-commerce solution or simple payment processing for your website.

 All of them have their own unique features, strengths, and weaknesses.
 You need to go through the list and find the best PayPal alternative that fits your specific needs.